 AI in accounts payable is most valuable where the task is repeatable, pattern-based, and high-volume.
 Three functions stand out.

-**Data extraction and structuring.** PDF invoices arrive in dozens of formats.
-Machine learning models, trained on large volumes of documents, can identify line items, amounts, supplier details, GST treatment, and payment terms without manual re-keying.
+Data extraction and structuring.
+PDF invoices arrive in dozens of formats.
+Machine learning models, trained on large volumes of documents, use OCR for invoice processing to identify line items, amounts, supplier details, GST treatment, and payment terms without manual re-keying.
 This is where the technology is most mature and most reliable.
 The error rates for structured extraction from standard invoice formats are low, and the productivity gains are real.

 Coding suggestions.
 Once an invoice is extracted, the system needs to decide how to code each line item.
 AI approaches this by learning from coding history: if a particular supplier’s labour line has been coded to a specific account 47 times, the model will suggest that code again on the 48th invoice.
 This is not intelligent reasoning.
 It is pattern matching.
 It works well for stable, recurring suppliers and breaks down when a new supplier appears, when a line item is ambiguous, or when the historical coding was itself inconsistent.